Jaco Pastorius: Stage presence and bass techniques

+Pastorius's influences were diverse.
+He was influenced by electric bassists, such as James Jamerson, Chuck Rainey, Jerry Jemmot, Paul McCartney, Tommy Cogsbill, Duck Dunn, Rocco Prestia, and Harvey Brooks, upright bassists, such as Ron Carter, Paul Chambers, Charles Mingus, Gary Peacock, and Dave Holland, jazz and rock soloists, such as John Coltrane, Cannonball Adderley, Miles Davis, Jimi Hendrix, and Charlie Parker, jazz and classical composers, such as Duke Ellington, Igor Stravinsky, and J. S. Bach, and singers and bands, such as the Beatles, Frank Sinatra, Santana, Otis Redding, and Ray Charles.

 Equipment

 Bass of Doom

 Pastorius played a number of Fender Jazz Basses over the years, but the most famous was a 1962 Jazz Bass that he called the Bass of Doom.
 When he was 21, Pastorius acquired the bass, which was modified by removing the frets.
 It is unclear when the frets were removed, as his recollections varied over the years.
 One story is that he used a common butter knife to remove the frets, and sealed the fretboard with epoxy resin.

-In 1986 the bass was repaired by luthiers Kevin Kaufman and Jim Hamilton, after it had been broken into many pieces.
+In 1986, the bass was repaired by luthiers Kevin Kaufman and Jim Hamilton, after it had been broken into many pieces.
 After the repair Pastorius recorded a session with Mike Stern, then the bass was stolen from a park bench in Manhattan in 1986.
 It was found in a guitar shop in 2006, but the shop owner refused to give it up.
 The Pastorius family enlisted lawyers to help but nearly went bankrupt in 2010.
-Robert Trujillo, bassist for Metallica, considered Pastorius to be one of his heroes, and he felt that the family ought to have the bass.
-Trujillo helped pay to have it returned to them, though he has used it live and is the custodian of it.
+Robert Trujillo, bassist for Metallica, considers Pastorius to be one of his heroes, and he felt that the family deserved to have the bass.
+Trujillo helped pay to have it returned to them.
+He has used the instrument to record and perform and is its legal custodian.

-Fender began offering a fretless version of their standard Jazz Bass in the mid-1980s, and in 1999 began offering the "Fender Jaco Pastorius Jazz Bass" in their Artist series, and Custom Shop series.
+Fender began offering a fretless version of its standard Jazz Bass in the mid-1980s, and in 1999 began offering the "Fender Jaco Pastorius Jazz Bass" in its Artist series, and Custom Shop series.
 These instruments were modelled on the Bass of Doom, with the Custom Shop version featuring a fretboard sealed with epoxy resin.
 In the 2000s Fender's budget brand Squier offered the "Squier Vintage Modified Fretless Jazz Bass" which was also reminiscent of Jaco's instrument.

-Since the 1980s other companies have offered fretless basses similar to, or modelled on, the Bass of Doom, such as Tokai and Edwards.
+Since the 1980s, other companies have offered fretless basses similar to, or modelled on, the Bass of Doom, such as Tokai and Edwards.